Help Law Enforcement Save Missing Persons!!! Support the Kelsey Smith Act!!!

 What is the Kelsey Smith Act?

-The Kelsey Smith Act (H.R.1575/S.721), sponsored by U.S. Rep. Kevin Yoder (R-KS 3) and U.S. Senator Pat Roberts (R-KS), would require that wireless phone companies immediately respond to law enforcement requests for location information of victims who are in jeopardy of death or serious physical harm.
+The Kelsey Smith Act (H.R.1818/S.273), sponsored by U.S. Rep. Ron Este (R-KS 4) and U.S. Senator Pat Roberts (R-KS), would require that wireless phone companies immediately respond to law enforcement requests for location information of victims who are in jeopardy of death or serious physical harm.
 Also the Kelsey Smith Act would aid more responsive coordination between law enforcement agencies and wireless cell phone carriers during emergencies involving missing persons.

 Under the Kelsey Smith Act it would "amend the Communications Act of 1934 to require a provider of a commercial mobile service or an IP-enabled voice service to provide call location information concerning the user of such a service to law enforcement agencies in order to respond to a call for emergency services or in an emergency situation that involves risk of death or serious physical harm."